The Flesh and the Fiends: Versions

-Several Cuts of the film have circulated in different markets.
-The currently available DVD from Image Entertainment lists the runtime for the "uncut" original theatrical version at 94 minutes, with a slightly extended "Continental" version—produced for European markets with more permissive censors—running at 95 minutes and including short sequences or alternate takes with more nudity.
+Several cuts of the film have circulated in different markets.
+The currently available DVD from Image Entertainment lists the runtime for the "uncut" original theatrical version at 94 minutes, with a slightly extended "Continental" version – produced for European markets with more permissive censors – running at 95 minutes and including short sequences or alternate takes with more nudity.
 The film was released by Valiant in the USA under the titles Mania and Psycho Killers using the British theatrical cut, but a later 1965 re-release by Pacemaker Pictures under the title The Fiendish Ghouls cut 23 minutes from the film's runtime.
 Both the UK and the continental cuts of the film are included on the DVD from Image Entertainment.
+Kino Lorber released the film on Blu-ray on July 7, 2020.
+The disc contains both the "Continental" version and the alternate cut under the title The Fiendish Ghouls aka Mania.